 The last of the evening’s ghosts, goblins, and costumed Elsas have retired to their beds, exhausted from trick-or-treating.
-Your child’s bounty sits on the kitchen table, a plastic pumpkin bursting with fruity candies, tart chewy taffies and chocolate treats that tempt you to sneak just a taste.
+Your child’s bounty sits on the kitchen table, a plastic pumpkin bursting with fruity candies, chocolate treats that tempt you to sneak just a taste.
 Surely, the kids won’t miss a few pieces, you rationalize.
 And what’s better than wine and chocolate?

 Hey, we’re not judging you for having a sweet fang — at least not tonight.
 But what should you drink with your stolen sweets?
 Well, you’re in luck: There are plenty of local wines that delightfully pair with candy, just as long as you follow a few basic guidelines that will keep your midnight munchies from becoming a Frankensnack.